bcnataly/portfolio/README.md

 # 💻 Data Analyst Portfolio

 Welcome!
-I'm Nataly Beltrán Cuenca, a passionate and detail-oriented data analyst.
+I'm Nataly Beltrán Cuenca, a data analyst with strong numerical analysis and logical thinking skills.
 I created this repository to showcase projects that demonstrate my technical skills in data exploration, cleaning, transformation, analysis, and visualization.
 I use tools and technologies such as Python, SQL, Power BI, Excel and Tableau.

 ## 📁 Projects